GenDiceDeveloper/GenDice/README.md

 We conducted 3 experiments to evaluate the efficiency of GenDice, comparing with two baselines.
 Also, we run 1 experiment to compare the results of different values of the parameter *pickTensorThreshold*.

+**baselines**:

-**baselines**: The first baseline is purely random generation, also called 'whole generation with checking', whose relative results have a name of 'purerand'.
-The second baseline is also based on random generation but with incremental generation, called 'incremental construction by checking', whose relative results have a name of 'withinc'/'winc'.
-The results of GenDice have a name of 'dice'.
+The first baseline is purely random generation, called **'whole checking'**, whose relative results have a name of **'purerand'**.
+It relies on the compiler’s running to check whether it is satisfied with semantic specifications of deep learning model only after the construction of a whole model.

+The second baseline is also based on random generation but with incremental generation, called **'incremental checking'**, whose relative results have a name of **'withinc'/'winc'**.
+It checks whether the model satisfies the semantic specifications every time it adds a new node.

+The results of **GenDice** have a name of **'dice'**.

+**common settings**:

-**common settings**: For each of the experiments, we set a fixed time limitation as 15 minutes and run GenDice and baselines (or other settings of *pickTensorThreshold*) separately.
+For experiment #1 and #2, we set a fixed time limitation as 1 hour and for experiment #3 and #4, we set a fixed time limitation as 15 minutes.
+We run GenDice and the two baselines (or other settings of *pickTensorThreshold*) separately for 5 times.
 We measure the results based on the metrics we raised.

 ### #1.
 Generate models of multiple sizes in a fixed time duration, compared with other baselines